GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/permission_warnings/index.md

 ## Overview {: overview }

-Chrome extensions can do a wide variety of things, such as adding new features to websites or modifying the appearance of websites.
-To do all of these things, however, extensions often need to request certain permissions.
-Some permissions are considered to be relatively harmless and do not require a warning to be granted.
-Other permissions trigger a warning which displays a message that appears when an extension is installed.
+Chrome extensions enhance the user's browser experience.
+To do this extensions often need to request certain permissions.
+Some permissions are harmless and do not display a warning.
+Other permissions trigger a warning that users have to allow.

-This article describes ways to protect extensions and their users by limiting permissions, implementing optional permissions and using the activeTab.
-It also includes a table with a list of all the permission warnings and how to check what warnings the user will see when installing your extension.
+This article describes permission best practices, a complete list of permission warnings, and how to check which warnings your extension triggers.

 ## Best practices {: #best-practices }